atulj968/Basics-HTML/README.md

 These tags help us to give headings to the content of a webpage.
 These tags are mainly written inside the HTML provides us with six heading tags from "h1" to "h6".
 Every tag displays the heading in a different style.
 # HTML Paragraph
 These tags help us to write paragraph statements in a webpage.
 They start with the 'p' tag and ends with 'p'.
 Here the 'br' tag is used to break line and acts as a carriage return. 'br' is an empty tag.
+# Comments
+If you want to comment on code to show something to developer you can comment by usnig "<!--".